Difficult customers are a fact of life. Even if they are just a tiny percentage of your community, they can feel impossible to handle.

 By tracking and documenting the issues, Newby-Kew tailored his approach to the customer and came to a resolution.

-Even if you have your approach to rude customers down, it's still not easy to experience abrasive language and even abuse.
-Everyone has a horrific example of dealing with difficult customers.
+Even if you have a solid handle on approaching rude customers, it's still not easy to experience abrasive language and even abuse.
+Everyone has a horrific example of dealing with a difficult customer.
 Howard has had people yell curse words in her face, stomp like children, and threaten to have her fired.

-A perfect apology meets a few key requirements: It's short, sweet and sincere.
+An effective apology meets a few essential requirements: It's short, sweet, and sincere.
 But when you're dealing with rude customers, it's easy to veer too far in one direction or the other.
-You can react to their negativity with an insincere "sorry" or over-apologize and ramble way to much in reaction to their distress.
-Work on getting comfortable with your own middle ground, so it feels natural even in a tense situation.
+You can react to their negativity with an insincere "sorry" or over-apologize and ramble way too much in reaction to their distress.
+Work on getting comfortable with your middle ground to feel natural even in a tense situation: